-OpenVMS usage: user arg type: quadword read only access: mechanism: by value longword (unsigned) type:
+OpenVMS usage: user_arg type: quadword access: read only mechanism: by value

 The quadword AST parameter to be passed to the AST routine.

 Access mode at which the system event AST is to execute.
 The acmode argument is a longword containing the access mode.